DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Use Storage Transfer Service.
 Transfer to Cloud Storage Coldline bucket.

 ---
-**D**.
+**Not D**.
 This is not correct because you should not use Coldline if you want to access the files monthly.

 ---
 > **Q. 250,000 devices produce a JSON device status every 10 seconds.
 How do you capture event data for outlier time series analysis?**